AgentHub

 These answers stay visible on-page so the comparison can serve both direct readers and search-driven visitors.

-GitHub Copilot is the safest low-cost default for most solo developers, while Cursor becomes better when the buyer wants a dedicated coding workspace rather than only cheap coverage.
-Windsurf is best reserved for developers who explicitly want its style of flow.
+GitHub Copilot is the lowest-risk low-cost default for most solo developers, while Cursor becomes better when the buyer wants a dedicated coding workspace rather than only cheap coverage.
+Devin Desktop is best reserved for developers who explicitly want the former Windsurf flow inside a Devin workflow.

 Keep comparing